lcsouzamenezes/OpenCatapult/docs/home/start.md

 dotnet publish .\src\Plugins\RepositoryProvider\Polyrific.Catapult.Plugins.GitHub\src\Polyrific.Catapult.Plugins.GitHub.csproj -c Release -o ..\..\..\..\publish\engine\plugins\RepositoryProvider\Polyrific.Catapult.Plugins.GitHub
 ```

+> Note: There is one more steps required to start the Engine, which is to enter the authorization token.
+But we will do it later after registering the Engine via CLI.

 **Prepare the CLI**

 Open new shell, go to the root folder, and build the CLI project: